Heat Pump - FAQ

 • ENERGY STAR® certification is no longer required.
 However, the system must be NEEP certified.

-• If I install two small heat pumps will I receive two financial assistance payments?
+• If I install two small heat pumps will I receive two financial assistance grants?

 Yes.
 If two complete systems are installed and if they are on the list of eligible heat pumps, complete financial assistance will be paid for each complete system.